bartsnapp/symmetryInChaos/leveledQuestions.md

 1. What is a formula that will yield a pretty graph?
 2. How many joints are there in the graph?
-3. How many axises are there that pass through the central point make the graph symmetry?
+3. How many axes are there that pass through the central point make the graph symmetry?
 4. What is the largest number of sections that will generate the graph by rotation and translation?
 5. How many joints that seems important in the graph?
+6. Why there are six very dense points on each circle?
+7. Why are there six dense line in the graph?

 ## Questions you think can answer with some work